Real Estate Fraud, Fake Job Offers, and New Scams Target Northern Colorado Residents

 - Fake job offers promising high hourly pay for minimal work, often requiring personal information.

-- Cryptocurrency text scams mimicking Coinbase messages, typically from Philippine phone numbers.
+- Cryptocurrency text scams mimicking Coinbase messages, typically from Philippine phone codes.

 - Rental scams requesting deposits before tenants see a property in person.